Progressistas

 The party in recent years had fully embraced the right.
 In the 2018 Brazilian general election, the party supported the candidacy of Geraldo Alckmin.
 After the election, although they remained neutral in the second round, the party has almost fully supported the policies of Jair Bolsonaro, supporting his candidacy for president in 2022 and voting with him 93% of the time.

+In 2025, the party formed the Progressive Union alliance with Brazil Union.

 History

 Founded in 1995, as Brazilian Progressive Party (PPB), by the union of: